edkelly303/elm-any-type-forms/README.md

 ## What's nasty about it?

 * The default controls don't look very nice (this is fixable, just needs some CSS).
-* The types of the forms it generates are a bit unintuitive (see "How do I include a form in my `Model` and `Msg` types?").
+* The types of the forms it generates are a bit unintuitive (see "How do I turn a control into a form and wire it into my Elm app?").
 * The type signatures of some of the functions in the `Control` module are... interesting.
 * The implementation is pretty difficult to understand.